Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 In this module, we'll focus on digital data storage, including locations and methods to back up data.
 The goal is safety first, to reduce the risk of data loss and security incidents.

 ## Storage space
 Space is important to keep in mind when thinking about your storage and back up strategy.

-To avoid being under-prepared, estimate the growth rate of your data:
+I recommend estimating the growth rate and size of your data collection to avoid being under-prepared.
+Ask yourself:

-- Are you manually collecting and recording data?
-- Are you using observational instruments and computers to collect data?
+- How large are your data files?
-- Is your data collection highly iterative?
+- Is your data collection iterative?
 - How much data will you accumluate every day, week, or month?
 - How much data do you anticipate collecting and generating by the end of your project?

+### Example
-For instance, image data typically requires a lot of storage space.
-You may need to decide whether to retain all your images over the course of your research, and after your project is complete.
+Image data typically requires a lot of storage space.
+If your process is iterative and automated, you may need to decide whether to retain all your images over the course of your research and after your project is complete.

-## Data storage
+## Storing data
-Good practice:

-Keep at least 3 copies of data in at least 2 geographically distributed locations.
-Geographically distributed copies reduce risk posed by a calamity at one location power outage, flood, fire, etc.)
+Good practice: Keep at least 3 copies of data in at least 2 geographically distributed locations.

+- Original
-Original + external backup located locally + external backup at a remote location
+- External backup located locally
+- External backup at a remote location

+Geographically distributed copies reduce risk posed by a calamity at one location.
+Like insurance in case of theft, power outage, flood, fire, etc.

-## Storage locations and maintenance
+## Choosing storage and back up locations
-Storage locations will likely depend on how much freedom you have in the management of your data.
-Your data may need to be stored in a particular location due to legal and ethical considerations, or simply due to your lab or research group's practices.
-This section will point out features of different storage locations that may be useful to consider when using particular storage locations.
+The location of your data will likely depend on the degree of freedom you have in the management of your data.

+Your data may need to be stored in a particular location due to legal and ethical considerations, or due to your lab or research group's practices.

-Space
-Security
+This section will point out features of different storage locations that will help you understand the benefits and risks of using particular locations for storing and backing up your data.

+We will focus on:

-Accessibility
+- Accessibility
-Integrity of back ups and storage media
+- Security
+- Available space
+- Integrity
-Maintenance and update strategy
+- Maintenance and update

-### Personal computer hard drive
+### Personal computers
 #### Accessibility
 - Convenient for storing your data while in use.

-Not recommended for storing master copies of data.
+#### Security
+- Personal computers may be lost or stolen
+- Depends on personal practices:
+	- may have multiple valid users with access
+	- may or may not be encrypted

 #### Space
 - Limited to space available on your computer hard drive, on the range of 250 GB – 1TB

+#### Integrity
+- All files stored on the local drive, which may fail

+#### Maintenance and update
+- Depends on personal practices for:
+	- regular back-up to another location
+	- software updates

+### External hard drive or NAS
+#### Accessibility
 #### Security
-- PCs and laptops may be lost or stolen
-- May have multiple valid users
-- Encryption
+#### Available space

-#### Integrity of storage media
+#### Integrity
-- All content stored on the local drive, which may fail

-#### Back-up maintenance
-- Depends on you

-### External storage devices
+#### Maintenance and update
 External storage devices such as hard drives, USB flash drives (also known as memory sticks, USB keyrings or pen drives), Compact Discs (CDs) and Digital Video Discs (DVDs), can be an attractive option for storing your data due to their low cost and portability.
 However, they are not recommended for the long term storage of your data

 #### USB stick, CDs, DVDs
+#### Accessibility
+#### Security
+#### Available space

-#### External harddrive
+#### Integrity
+#### Maintenance and update

-#### Back-up maintenance
+maintenance
 - Depends on you

 ### University networked drives
-Networked drives are managed by IT staff.
+*list some options*
+- Recommended for storing master copies of data, but not permanently.

-#### Space
+#### Accessibility
--
+- Accessible via log in

 #### Security
--
-#### Accessibility
-- Access controlled by IT staff.
+- Access controlled by IT staff

+#### Available space
+- Depends on agreement

-#### Integrity of storage media
+#### Integrity
+- May require personal checks on data integrity
 - Storage is distributed, redundancy for failure of a single hard drive
-- Depends on IT staff to perform and check integrity.

-#### Back-up
+#### Maintenance and update
-- Regular back-up strategy in place.
+- Regular update and back-up strategy in place.

 ### Cloud servers

-## Back up strategies
+TAMU Google Apps
+#### Accessibility
+- Accessible from multiple locations
+- store and synchronise data files online and between computers
+#### Security
+#### Available space
+- Provide the first few gigabytes free and users pay for more facilities, including space.
+#### Integrity
+#### Maintenance and update

+## How to maintain integrity and back ups

-Making regular backups is an integral part of data management.
-You can backup data to your personal computer, external hard drives, or departmental or university servers.
+For storage locations that you control, making regular backups is an integral part of data management.

+You can backup data on your personal computer, external hard drives, or departmental or university servers.
 Software that makes backups for you automatically can simplify this process considerably.
 CDs or DVDs are not recommended because they are easily lost, decay rapidly, and fail frequently.

 - Use a Cloud server as a sort of back-up and storage space accessible from multiple locations.